BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 building and construction related expert designations, the South Walpole, Massachusetts Construction Expert Directory delivers a superior construction and design expert support solution to lawyers and construction practice groups concerned with construction defect and claims litigation.
-BHA provides construction related consulting and expert witness support services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-Utilizing in house assets which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the construction experts group brings specialized experience and local capabilities to South Walpole and the surrounding areas.
+Through more than four thousand building and construction related expert designations, the South Walpole, Massachusetts Construction Expert Directory delivers a comprehensive construction and design expert support solution to legal professionals and construction practice groups seeking meaningful resolution of construction defect and claims matters.
+BHA provides construction related litigation support and expert witness services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+In connection with in house assets which include testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings national experience and local capabilities to South Walpole and the surrounding areas.

 Construction Expert Witness News & Info